-We will need to use information from you and your child's medical records for this research project.
+We will need to use information from you and your medical records for this research project.

-This information will include your name and contact details, as well as details about your child's name, brain tumour and surgery.
+This information will include your name and contact details, as well as details about your brain tumour and surgery.
 People will use this information to do the research or to check your records to make sure that the research is being done properly.

-People who do not need to know who you are will not be able to see your or your child's name or contact details.
+People who do not need to know who you are will not be able to see your name or contact details.
 Your data will have a code number instead.

-Alder Hey Children's Hospital is the sponsor of this research and is responsible for looking after your information.
+Alder Hey Children's Hospital is the sponsor of this research, and is responsible for looking after your information.
 We will keep all information about you safe and secure by following all privacy rules.
 The study's information will be stored on password-protected files.
 They will be on a secure University of Liverpool network.
 It will not be accessible to anyone apart from the study team.
-Any quotes we use will be anonymous and you and your child will not be able to be identified from them.
+Any quotes we use will be anonymous and you will not be able to be identified from them.

 Once we have finished the study we will keep some of the data for at least 10 years after the study on a secure network.
 This may be longer if the data has historical value.
 All the data stored will only have the code number attached to it - any identifying data will be destroyed.
 This follows Alder Hey Children's Hospital and University of Liverpool guidelines.
 After this time it will be destroyed.
-You and your child's data will not be shared outside the UK.
+Your data will not be shared outside the UK.